elbruno/elbruno-extensions-ai-claude/README.md

 # elbruno.Extensions.AI.Claude

-A C# library for using Claude models deployed in Azure AI Foundry, implementing the `Microsoft.Extensions.AI` abstractions.
+A C# library for using Claude models deployed in Microsoft Foundry, implementing the `Microsoft.Extensions.AI` abstractions.

 ## Overview

-This library provides an `AzureClaudeClient` that allows you to interact with Claude models (e.g., Claude 3.5 Sonnet) deployed in Azure AI Foundry.
+This library provides an `AzureClaudeClient` that allows you to interact with Claude models (e.g., Claude Sonnet 4.5) deployed in Microsoft Foundry.
 It follows the same patterns as `AzureOpenAIClient` and implements the standard `IChatClient` interface from `Microsoft.Extensions.AI`.

 ## Features